 - Suck E. Cheese's: Possibly the very lowest rung on the ladder is working in a Chuck E. Cheese's or fictional equivalent thereof, because of the added humiliation (not to mention questionable hygiene) of having to dress up in a giant grotty old animal costume and sing/dance/emote for the entertainment of bratty kids.
 Like Burger Fool, this is usually the job of a teenager, and its pointless and cloying nature will contribute to his/her existential high-school angst.

-In real life, it's worth bearing in mind that the annoying things that waiting staff do, and TV parodies of same — such as the infamous "Have a nice day" or the particularly embarrassing renditions of "Happy Birthday" — are probably twice as irritating to the waiters and waitresses as they are to the recipient.
+In real life, it's worth bearing in mind that the annoying things that waiting staff do, and TV parodies of same — such as the infamous "Have a nice day" or in the case of Kitschy Themed Restaurants, the particularly embarrassing renditions of "Happy Birthday" — are probably twice as irritating to the waiters and waitresses as they are to the recipient.
 Especially considering how many stupid customers they encounter on a daily basis.

-- One of the early arcs in The Sandman takes place in a diner, where the waitress is a friendly matron-type who inserts the people she sees into her stories.
+- The Sandman (1989): The events of issue #6, "24 Hours", takes place in a diner, where the waitress is a friendly matron-type who inserts the people she sees into her stories.
 It's later revealed that she had a son who ran away from home, became a male prostitute in New York, went to prison for knifing his pimp, and continued selling his ass behind bars.
 An on-off relationship of hers reveals that while he was doing time, he screwed her son.
 The rest of the clients aren't better.

 - The depressing scenario in Sliding Doors had the heroine fired from her job to become a waitress/delivery girl for a sandwich bar, much to the delight of her boyfriend's "other woman", who revels in exploiting and insulting her, knowing that her rival can't fight back.